Mark Stepnoski

 Mark Matthew Stepnoski (born January 20, 1967) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He attended Cathedral Preparatory School in Erie, Pennsylvania, and went on to star at the University of Pittsburgh.
 He played 13 seasons in the NFL, with the Dallas Cowboys from 1989 to 1994, with the Houston / Tennessee Oilers from 1995 to 1998, and back to the Cowboys for three more seasons.
 Stepnoski won two Super Bowls with the Cowboys and was selected to five consecutive Pro Bowls from 1992 to 1996.

-Early years
+Early life

 Stepnoski, was a highly recruited All-State and Parade All-American offensive tackle from Erie Cathedral Preparatory School.
 He graduated from the school in 1985.

 He signed with the University of Pittsburgh and became a four-year starter at offensive guard, helping clear the way for Craig Heyward and Curvin Richards to become two of the leading rushers in the nation.

-Stepnoski was a third-team All-American as a sophomore, a first-team All-American in 1988 and a finalist for the Outland Trophy as a senior.
+Stepnoski was a third-team All-American as a sophomore, a consensus first-team All-American in 1988 and a finalist for the Outland Trophy as a senior.
 He was a two-time Academic All-American (1986 and 1988).
 He also played in the East–West Shrine Game.